Lights Out (Brooklyn Nine-Nine)

 "Lights Out" is the 13th episode and season finale of the seventh season of the American television police sitcom series Brooklyn Nine-Nine, and the 143rd overall episode of the series.
 The episode was written by series co-creator Dan Goor and executive producer Luke Del Tredici and directed by Goor.
 It aired on April 23, 2020, on NBC.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In this episode, the Brooklyn borough experiences a blackout, which causes the precinct to go into panic mode, not only because they have to protect the city without technology but also because Amy's water starts breaking.

-According to Nielsen Media Research, the episode was seen by an estimated 2.24 million household viewers and gained a 0.6 ratings share among adults aged 18–49.
+According to Nielsen Media Research, the episode was seen by an estimated 2.24 million household viewers and gained a 0.6 rating share among adults aged 18–49.
 The episode received very positive reviews from critics, who praised the cast's performances and ending.